etiennerognin/DiluteBrownianDynamics/README.rst

 We can argue that having each molecule as a class instance is quite inefficient for very simple models such as dumbbells.
 However, one of the main goals of this package is to be easy to customise.
 Therefore this design seems to be a good compromise.
-As models grow more complex, the overhead associated object instantiations and method calls should be negligible.
+As models grow more complex, the overhead associated with object instantiations and method calls should be negligible.